wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     (2) Any enforcement officer (not necessarily the person who issued the notice) may deliver the infringement notice (or a copy of it) to the person alleged to have committed an infringement offence personally or by post addressed to that person's last known place of residence or business.

-    (3) For the purposes of the [Summary Proceedings Act 1957][165], an infringement notice (or a copy of it) sent to a person under subsection (2) is to be treated as having been served on that person when it was posted.
+    (3) An infringement notice (or a copy of it) sent to a person under subsection (2) is to be treated as having been served on that person when it was posted.

     (4) Every infringement notice must be in the prescribed form and must contain the following particulars: